Adventures in language-learning

 “Se murió!?” (“He died?!) asked my understandably horrified friend.
 Yes, I said.
 It was terrible.
 He had really swollen up in the hospital during the ordeal too, I elaborated.

 The verb “morder” in Spanish is “to bite.”
-In my efforts to tell my friend that a bee had bitten Michael and that he’d had an allergic reaction (insects biting is “picar,” instead of “morder” in Spanish I would learn), the unanticipated “le mordió” sounded over the phone like “se murió."
-And yeah, Estella (I probably stifled a yawn at this point), it was terrible and I should have mentioned it sooner, “So what are you up to tonight?”
+In my efforts to tell my friend that a bee had bitten Michael and that he’d had an allergic reaction, the unanticipated “le mordió” sounded over the phone like “se murió."
+(Insects biting is “picar,” instead of “morder” in Spanish I would come to learn).
+And yeah (I probably stifled a yawn at this point), it was terrible and I should have mentioned it sooner, “So what are you up to tonight?”

 The fact that my friends continue to accept the smiling yet slightly incredulous expression on my face that I've learned to convey anything from surprise to compassion when I truly don’t know what’s going on and still remain my friends endears yet amazes me.
-I am beginning to understand how men must feel all the time.
+I am beginning to understand how men must feel all the time trying to figure women out.

 Mexican women, thank god, are talkers.
 I like talkers.
 You know where they stand.
 Their occasional stream-of-conscientiousness dialogues always reveal golden nuggets about them without the patient digging and delicate inquiry some people need to get them to open up.
 I've never had an awkward silence when talking to a Mexican woman.